 Want more joy?
 Take advantage of what your community offers.

 I’m not just referring to ccommunity centres, although most offer a good assortment of affordable classes where you can indulge in something that interests you and meet like-minded people.
 I’m talking about those less obvious, often hidden little gems.
-For example, I’ve just done a quick scan of the event calendar in my local paper and learned about free concerts, guided historical walks, afternoon movies at the library (beat the heat), a clothing swap taking place at the hair salon I go to, and a psychic offering readings at a local coffee shop!
+For example, I’ve just done a quick scan of the event calendar in my local paper and learned about free concerts, guided historical walks, afternoon movies at the library, a clothing swap taking place at the hair salon I go to, and a psychic offering readings at a local coffee shop!

 Familiar with Meetup?
 If you want more joy, you might want to get acquainted.
 Meetup is a web-based service that lets you enter your interests and postal code and get details about “meetups” of like-minded people happening in venues near you.
 Want to learn Spanish?
 Hone your writing skills?
 Play frisbee?
 Talk philosophy with people who understand your language?
 Look for a group near you.
 If you can’t find one, you can use Meetup to create one.

 It is not enough to simply want more joy.
 We have to be willing to look for it.

 We may aspire to finding the perfect partner, travelling the world, or becoming a successful entrepreneur.
 These are all valid aspirations and fulfilling them may indeed complete us.
 But what about the moments between now and when our dreams come true?
 Shouldn’t we strive to enjoy the journey, as well as the destination?

 While scenic parks, friendly neighbours, and community events may, in and of themselves, not be enough to satisfy our greater pursuit of happiness, they can certainly quench our thirst for joy plenty enough to sustain us along the way.
 Embrace enough of them, and we may even discover that the light we’re hoping to find at the end of the tunnel is already surrounding us.